Lauren-Mercedes/language-click/README.md

 https://github.com/user-attachments/assets/b6653412-e9d8-4bee-9ea8-626cad167a3e

-This was caused by an additonal div close tag, there was 3 close tags and only 2 open tags within the html popup code section.
+This was caused by an additional div close tag, there was 3 close tags and only 2 open tags within the html popup code section.
 I established this was the issue by confirming the fault was with the paragraph section only as seen in the clip, checking the devtools for javascript errors, confirming there was no syntax differences in the id reference and then commenting out code within the html to isolate the error.

 ### When closing the instructions pop up on the language selection page the return button is executed: